taskcluster/taskcluster-rfcs/rfcs/Create-object-service.md

 # Summary
 Taskcluster tasks often produce artifacts during the course of being run.
 Examples include browser distribution archives, json metadata and log files.
-We currently store artifacts in a single region of S3 and split management of artifacts between the Queue and allegedly Cloud Mirror.
+We currently store artifacts in a single region of S3, and the service we use for that is the Queue.

 This project is to design an object management api which pulls that functionality out of the Queue and enables support of multiple clouds.